semiprime/pygenda/docs/Usage.md

 * The icons in Year View are configurable via CSS (although it can be a bit fiddly).
-The default CSS shows a star for yearly events, a purple circle for other repeating events, and a yellow disc for other events.
+The default CSS shows a star for yearly events, a purple circle for other repeating events, a yellow disc for other events, and a green "T" for Todos.

 * Hint: To convert To-dos into Events, or vice-versa, cut & paste them.